 - How strong you are in any given lift.
 This is known as absolute strength.

 - How strong you are in relation to your bodyweight.
 This is known as relative strength, and you can calculate it by dividing the weight you lifted in (kg) by your bodyweight (kg).

 - Where your strength imbalances lie.
 By comparing your max strength in various lifts you can identify areas for improvement.
-To find out how your lifts measure up, check out my FREE Metrics Smart-Sheet.
-This is one resource you don't want to miss out on!
+To find out how your lifts measure up, check out my FREE Metrics Smart-Sheet at the bottom of this page.
+It's an excellent resource you don't want to miss out on!